RT-Thread/rt-thread/documentation/device/adc/adc.md

 ### Resolution

 Resolution is represented as binary (or decimal) numbers.
-Generally, it comes with 8 bits, 12 bits, 16 bits, etc. Higher bits means higher resolution, thus, more accuracy in conversion of analog to digital signals.
+Generally, it comes in 8 bits, 10 bits, 12 bits, 16 bits, etc. A larger resolution, in bits,  means more accuracy in the conversion of analog to digital signals.

 ### Precision

-Precision means maximum error values between analog signals and real ADC device numerical points’ values.The deviation is measured from the output values to the liner maximum values.
-However, precision and resolution are used for different purposes and different concepts.
+Precision is the maximum error value between analog signals and real ADC device numerical points’ values.An ADC with a high resolution might have a low precision, meaning that factors like noise can affect the numerical ADC reading more than small changes in the input signal.

 ### Conversion Rate

-The conversion rate is the reciprocal of time taken for an ADC device to complete conversion from analog to digital signals.
-For example, an ADC device with a conversion rate of 1MHz means ADC conversion time is 1 microsecond.
+The conversion rate is the reciprocal of time taken for an ADC device to complete conversion from an analog to a digital signal.
+For example, an ADC device with a conversion rate of 1MHz means that the ADC conversion time is 1 microsecond.

 ## Access ADC Device